adamrfox/rbk_snapdiff/README.md

 -h | --help : Prints usage
 -D | --DEBUG : Enables Debug mode
--c | -- creds : Allows the Rubrik credentials to be put on the CLI [user:password -s | --share : Shows share level status.
-Note: Only used with the 'status' command -t | -- token : Specify a Rubrik API token on the CLI.
+-c | -- creds : Allows the Rubrik credentials to be put on the CLI [user:password -t | -- token : Specify a Rubrik API token on the CLI.
 This is mandatory of MFA is enabled command : ['status, 'enable', 'disable'] rubrik : Name/IP of Rubrik